 \section{Introduction}

 Black hole mechanics, originally formulated within the framework of Einstein’s general relativity, has long revealed a profound correspondence with the laws of thermodynamics.
 This parallel is not merely analogical but becomes exact when quantum effects are taken into account.
 In the semiclassical regime, the surface gravity of a black hole acquires a physical interpretation as temperature, an insight first demonstrated through Hawking radiation \cite{Hawking:1975vcx}, while the horizon area corresponds to entropy via the Bekenstein–Hawking relation~\cite{PhysRevD.7.2333}.
 These identifications establish a thermodynamic description of black holes governed by a set of laws that closely mirror the classical laws of thermodynamics.
-Among them, the \emph{third law of black hole mechanics} holds particular significance: it states that no finite sequence of physical processes can reduce the surface gravity of a black hole to zero (i.e., make it extremal)~\cite{PhysRevLett.57.397}.
-This prohibition directly parallels the classical third law of thermodynamics, which forbids reaching absolute zero temperature through any finite number of thermodynamic transformations.
+Among these, the \emph{third law of black hole mechanics} is especially noteworthy.
+It asserts that no classical perturbation of a stationary configuration can drive the surface gravity of a black hole to zero, i.e., render it extremal~\cite{PhysRevLett.57.397}.
+This restriction closely mirrors the classical third law of thermodynamics, which states that absolute zero temperature cannot be attained through any finite sequence of thermodynamic processes.

 The third law’s importance extends far beyond its thermodynamic analogy.
 It carries deep implications for the \emph{geometric structure} of spacetime near extremal horizons~\cite{Kunduri:2013gce}, the \emph{thermodynamic consistency} of black hole ensembles, and the \emph{dynamical stability} of black holes under perturbations.
 Extremal black holes, characterized by vanishing surface gravity, lie at the boundary between physically realizable and pathological configurations, often associated with marginal stability or the onset of naked singularities~\cite{Gibbons:1994ff, Visser:1997gq}.
 Understanding the status of the third law in different gravitational theories is therefore essential for assessing the robustness of black hole thermodynamics and the validity of cosmic censorship across modified gravity frameworks~\cite{Wald1974, Sorce:2017dst}.